 If you feel a bit confused with all the information you get online about choosing the best outsourcing company for your startup, read this tip sheet.
 You will find out about the most important criteria you need to follow when selecting a tech partner.

 1. Pay attention to how they work

-This means that instead of committing time, money, and effort to creating a complex product based on your vision, you create the minimum viable product (MVP) and develop it according to the needs and suggestions of its users.
+This means that instead of committing time, money, and effort to create a complex product based only on your vision, you create the minimum viable product (MVP) and develop it according to the needs and suggestions of its users.

 2. … and how you work with them

 It is also important to check the framework for managing the product development of the company you plan to work with.
 Agile and SCRUM are the keywords to keep in mind.

 The methodology of work in an IT outsourcing company should combine the flexibility of the project with the best practices of software engineering.